-Requirements in this chapter apply to communications between the Kenya National TSO and Users.
+Requirements in this chapter apply to communications between the Authority, SO, Licensees and Users.

-20.2 Information Exchange Interface
+20.2 INFORMATION EXCHANGE INTERFACE

-- a.
-The parties shall identify the following for each type of information exchange: - 1.
-The name and contact details of the person(s) designated by the information owner to be responsible for provision of the information - 2.
-The names, contact details of, and the parties represented by persons requesting the information - 3.
-The purpose for which the information is required. - b.
-The parties shall agree on appropriate procedures for the transfer of information.
+- (a) The parties shall identify the following for each type of information exchange: - (i) The name and contact details of the person(s) designated by the information owner to be responsible for provision of the information - (ii) The names, contact details of, and the parties represented by persons requesting the information - (iii) The purpose for which the information is required. - (b) The parties shall agree on appropriate procedures for the transfer of information.